nipunagwdev-maker/Die_Rolling_Game/README.md

 # Die_Rolling_Game
-This is my first Python program, a Dice Rolling Game.
-Entering 'Y' rolls two dice, 'N' ends the game with "Thanks for playing," and any other input shows "Invalid input."
+This is my first Python program from Mosh.
+It’s a simple Dice Rolling Game.

+When you enter 'Y' or 'y', the program generates two random numbers (like rolling two dice) and prints the results.

+If you enter 'N' or 'n', the program stops and displays "Thanks for playing".

+If you enter any other characters, the program shows "Invalid input".